lixixibj/DeepTVAR-data-code/README.md

 ```
 python _main_for_para_estimation.py
 ```
-The output of estimated VAR coefficient matrices and variance-covariance matrix of innovations is

-The training loss function values, estimated trends and pretrained-model file will be saved in the folder `simulation-res`.
+The training loss function values, estimated time-varying coefficients, variances, covariances and pretrained-model file will be saved in the folder `simulation-res/res/`.
 #### Real data application
 The following code will make predictions from 20 training samples
 ```